 We work to fight tooth decay on a daily basis.
 Brushing twice a day, flossing daily and using antibacterial mouthwash are just a few of the steps we take.
 We also schedule regular dental cleanings and exams, avoid sugary foods, and choose just the right toothpaste.
 There are also dental procedures that can help prevent tooth decay.
-Dentist San Angelo says the simplest is a procedure called dental sealants.
+Dentists say the simplest is a procedure called dental sealants.

 One of the best features of dental sealants is that the application process is painless and virtually free of discomfort.
 This is particularly desirable when planning any form of treatment for children.
 The procedure is also fairly quick, and most sealants can be applied on the same day.
 Your dentist will start be evaluating the teeth and decide which teeth will be sealed.
 Then, the teeth are cleaned and dried in preparation for applying the sealant.
 Once the sealant is applied, it will either be secured with a light or by allowing it to dry on its own.